-Even in the context of legal compulsion, the duty to testify does not extend to opinions or sentiments, but only to events and occurrences that are relevant to a particular case or controversy.
 Indeed, theological and political opinions are protected by qualified privileges.
 Id. at § 2213-14 at 159-65.
-And above all, the duty is to testify truthfully, to provide knowledge and evidence in one's possession, id. at § 2192 at 70-74, and is "not performed by an answer that is false," id. at § 2194 at 76 (emphasis original).
+And above all, the duty is to testify truthfully, to speak what one understands to be the truth, not to communicate what one understands to be false.
+The duty is to provide knowledge and evidence in one's possession, id. at § 2192 at 70-74, and is "not performed by an answer that is false," id. at § 2194 at 76 (emphasis original).

 Furthermore, even the duty to testify in judicial proceedings is only a general obligation; it is defeasible.
-It is defeated when it runs up against any number of testimonial privileges and immunized liberties not to speak, such as: the spousal privileges against compelled testimony or disclosing spousal communications; privileges for confidential communications involving lawyers, physicians, and clergy; the right of privacy in private papers and writings; and the rights to remain silent and not to incriminate oneself.
+It is defeated when it runs up against any number of testimonial privileges and immunized liberties not to speak, such as: the spousal privilege against compelled testimony; the spousal privileges against disclosing spousal communications; privileges for confidential communications involving lawyers, physicians, and clergy; the right of privacy in private papers and writings; and the rights to remain silent and not to incriminate oneself.
 When those privileges and liberties are lawfully invoked, the law sides with candor and truthfulness against disclosure and publicity.
 As these and other instances of the right to silence demonstrate, the law frequently accommodates silence to privilege truth over coerced expression.